TristanWYL/learn-frontend-stack/README.md

 # Overview

-A set of simple web pages for demostrating how to use html/css/js without any external dependencies.
+A set of simple web pages for demostrating how to use html/css/js without using any external dependencies.

 Application list:
 - [x] [step on the black blocks](step-on-black/README.md)